HTML-No0b/Lazy-generator/Develop/README.md

 ## Installation

-To install dependencies run the following command: yes
+To install dependencies run the following command: f

 ## Usage

-yes
+fdsa

 ## License

-    This project is licensed under the HBoost-Software-1.0
+    This project is licensed under the MIT

 ## Contributing

-yes

 ## Tests

-To run tests run the following command: node index.js
+To run tests run the following command: adsf

 ## Questions

-If you have any questions about the project you can reach me here at: html.
-To view more of my work vist my Github:[HTMLNOOB](https://github.com/HTMLNOOB/).
+If you have any questions about the project you can reach me here at: asdf.
+To view more of my work vist my Github:[dfa](https://github.com/dfa/).